LibreOffice/loeclipse/README.md

 After installing the plugin, you can create new extensions/components by using *File->New->Project->LibreOffice*.

+## Getting started

+Have a look at the [LibreOffice Starter Extension](https://github.com/smehrbrodt/libreoffice-starter-extension).
+It contains a step-by-step guide to get started with extension development.

 ## Documentation

 Developer and User Documentation is found in [core/doc/help/html](https://github.com/LibreOffice/loeclipse/tree/master/core/doc/help/html).